Bürkliplatz, Zurich: Prehistory

 Despite the dredging for the construction of the Seequai between 1916 and 1919, an area of as much as 2.8 ha with two cultural layers representing two different eras of settlement was preserved.
-Pile shoes indicating pre-historic dwellings, were found at different levels in the cultural layers.
+Pile shoes indicating pre-historic dwellings were found at different levels in the cultural layers.
 A rich bar decoration of ceramics was found only in the lower layer, while the decoration on cannelure groups was limited to the upper layer, as well as some graphite-decorated fragments.
 So-called Potin lumps, the largest weighing 59.2 kg, were found at Alpenquai in 1890.
 They consist of about 18,000 coins originating from the Celtic Eastern Gaul, others are of the Zürich type, that were identified with the local Helvetii tribe, and date to around 100 BC.
-The find is unique so far, and from the scientific research, it appears that the melting down of the lumps was not completed, therefore the aim was to form cultic offerings.
+The find is unique so far, and from the scientific research, it appears that the melting down of the lumps was not completed, and therefore the aim was to form cultic offerings.
 The site of the find was at that time at least 50 m from the lake shore, and probably in water at a depth of 1 m to 3 m.

 Modern history

 Stadthausanlage, the site of the former Kratzquartier accommodation and Bauhaus district at the Bauschänzli, was added in 1833 by landfill made up of rubble from the Baroque city fortification along the lake shore.
-This also marked the end of the medieval Kratzquartier as the distinctive urban axis, extending from Zentralhof, Kappelerhof and Münsterhof towards the Bürkliterrasse, where the poorer citizens of Zürich once lived.
+This also marked the end of the medieval Kratzquartier as the distinctive urban axis, extending from Zentralhof, Kappelerhof and Münsterhof towards the Bürkliterrasse, where the poorer citizens of Zurich once lived.
 The medieval quarter was thoroughly overhauled between 1836 and 1900, for the purpose of developing a 'modern lakeshore city' in this large area.
 The area was reserved for the construction of new representative commerce buildings and the new federal parliament building, which was never built, but the Stadthaus was constructed at the former site of the Fraumünster abbey's building.
 As in 1848 the parliament building was erected in Bern.
 The site was used for a public city park that was named after the nearby old town hall (Stadthaus), and in 1922 the Swiss National Bank building was added.

 Bürkliplatz is named for Arnold Bürkli (1833–1894), the engineer responsible for the construction of the city's quays.
 The men's bathhouse, built in 1883 alongside the Bürkliterrasse, was seriously damaged by a storm in 1964 and had to be demolished.
-From 1803 to 1886 the square was named Stadthausplatz, but the term is still in official use for the park area.
+From 1803 to 1886 the square was named Stadthausplatz and the term is still in official use for the park area.